ProAgileAB/agile-team-development/guides/A-Team-Development-Framework.md

 * Do they have easy access to all information they could use to maximize the value of their work?
 * Do they have the tooling they need and is tool-performance top class?
-* Do they have the personel and physical space needed?
+* Do they have the personnel and physical space needed?
 * When there is tooling or infrastructure problems, how quickly can the team get help?
 * When the team discover a need for learning, can they quickly get the resources needed to do so?
-* Do the reward system of the company encourage team work or individual hero behaviour?
+* Do the reward system of the company encourage teamwork or individual hero behavior?
 * Do the organizational design foster collaboration between groups and departments?
 * When the organizational design creates conflict between organizational parts, do managers have the sophisticated political and interpersonal skills, persistence, inventiveness and sense of timing to help resolve this?